Laxer3a/CRound/README.md

 - I like the idea that making a library can be released and downloaded into a single package (single file binary file, not an archive !!!).
   - Provide tool to split package again into sources if provided inside package.
 - Namespace would determine the library usage and unicity of the name.
 (One namespace = one package)
   - Meta tag could define versions.
-(See Axis 2)
+(See Idea 2)
   - #import will replace #include and support optionnal version number if needed.
 - No more parsing and include each time we compile a source => Package will have sources + build binary AST/content mendatory, optionnal prebuild obj for target platform.
   - If sources/AST only are provided, ability to build obj for a specific platform. => What about inline assembly ?